Irratzo/Containers/content/work_contain.rst

 This provides us with some more useful information about the actual images stored in the cache.
 In the `TYPE` column we can see that our image type is `shub` because it's a `SIF` image that has been pulled from Singularity Hub.

-.. callout :: Cleaning the Singularity image cache
+.. callout:: Cleaning the Singularity image cache

   We can remove images from the cache using the `singularity cache clean` command.
   Running the command without any options will display a warning and ask you to confirm that you want to remove everything from your cache.
 You can also remove specific images or all images of a particular type.
 Look at the output of `singularity cache clean --help` for more information.

-.. exercise :: Basic exercise: Clearing specific image types from the cache
+.. exercise:: Basic exercise: Clearing specific image types from the cache

   .. tabs:: Question